enkov/simtech_test/README.md

 ### Author Information
 ---
-This roles was created by Petr Enkov(peter@mail.ru).
+This roles was created by Petr Enkov(petere@mail.ru).